AlanaBF/kernowpets/README.md

 # Kernow Pets

-A commercial website specialisiing in sale of reptiles and reptile housing. live feed and accessories.
+A commercial website specialising in sale of reptiles and reptile housing. live feed and accessories.

 ## COMING SOON